Rosuav/Gypsum/plugins/README.rst

 Caution: Do not try to explore these by typing "/x subw" at the console!
 One of the elements (subw->lines) is an array of all the lines of text in the window, with each element represented by another array.
-This can easily add thousands of lines of output to your display, and really isn't very useful :)
+This can easily add thousands of lines of output to your display, and really isn't very useful :) Instead, use "/x indices(subw)" to see the available keys.
+Similarly with conn - check "/x indices(subw->connection)" rather than dumping the whole thing out.